m7a/bo-lz4-ada/READMEx.md

 `Input` must always point to previously unprocessed data.
-Check the value of `Num_Consumed` after each invocation to find out how many of the input bytes must be skipped (e.g. by using slice notation) when invoking `Update` again on the same `Input` buffer.
+Check the value of `Num_Consumed` after each invocation to find out how many of the input bytes must be skipped (e. g. by using slice notation) when invoking `Update` again on the same `Input` buffer.

 `Buffer` must not be modified between invocations of `Update` since it is used